inspire-eu-validation/discovery-service/A.03.05.inspire.md.elements.md

 # A.3.5 INSPIRE metadata elements

-**Purpose**: Verification whether the Discover Metadata response contains at least the INSPIRE metadata elements of each resource matching the query.
+**Purpose**: Verification whether the Discover Metadata response contains at least the INSPIRE metadata elements of each record in the response.

 **Prerequisites**